awsdocs/amazon-ses-developer-guide/doc-source/sending-metric-faqs.md

 ## General Questions<a name="sending-metric-faqs-general"></a>

 ### Q1\.
-After an email is delivered, how long will Amazon SES continue to collect open and click metrics?<a name="sending-metric-faqs-general-q1"></a>
+After an email is delivered, how long does Amazon SES continue to collect open and click metrics?<a name="sending-metric-faqs-general-q1"></a>

 Amazon SES collects open and click metrics for 60 days after each email is sent\.